AGDevX/AGDevX.NET/README.md

 - `IsNotWhiteSpace`: Determines if a string contains at least one character that is not whitespace
 - `IsEmpty`: Determines if a string is empty
 - `IsNotEmpty`: Determines if a string is not empty
+- `NullIfNullOrWhiteSpace`: Returns null if the string is null or whitespace.
+Otherwise, returns the string.

 <br />
 <br />